MicrosoftDocs/sql-docs/docs/2014/database-engine/dta-utility.md

 ms.assetid: a0b210ce-9b58-4709-80cb-9363b68a1f5a
 caps.latest.revision: 52
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # dta Utility
   The **dta** utility is the command prompt version of Database Engine Tuning Advisor.
 The **dta** utility is designed to allow you to use Database Engine Tuning Advisor functionality in applications and scripts.

  Like Database Engine Tuning Advisor, the **dta** utility analyzes a workload and recommends physical design structures to improve server performance for that workload.
-The workload can be a plan cache, a [!INCLUDE[ssSqlProfiler](../../includes/sssqlprofiler-md.md)] trace file or table, or a [!INCLUDE[tsql](../../includes/tsql-md.md)] script.
+The workload can be a plan cache, a [!INCLUDE[ssSqlProfiler](../includes/sssqlprofiler-md.md)] trace file or table, or a [!INCLUDE[tsql](../includes/tsql-md.md)] script.
 Physical design structures include indexes, indexed views, and partitioning.
 After analyzing a workload, the **dta** utility produces a recommendation for the physical design of databases and can generate the necessary script to implement the recommendation.
 Workloads can be specified from the command prompt with the **-if** or the **-it** argument.
 You can also specify an XML input file from the command prompt with the **-ix** argument.
 In that case, the workload is specified in the XML input file.

 ## Syntax